SREELAKSHMITJ/pytest-selenium-automation-framework/README.md

 ## API Testing

-This project also includes basic API test automation using:
+API testing is integrated into this project alongside Selenium UI automation to provide complete test coverage using:

 - Python `requests` library
 - Pytest for running and asserting tests